denten-books/plain-text/2-chapter.md

 How did this multiplicity come to be?
 And what effect does it have on the life of the mind?
 The purpose of this chapter is to open space between the visible sign and the archived inscription.
-To grasp the peculiarity of the computed sign stretched between the sites of archive and projection, we will have to revisit the language of formalism.
-A treatment of theoretical terms will lead us to the reconstruction of a critical moment in the material history of literary technology.
-As I will argue in this chapter, the middle of the twentieth century saw the birth of a new formalism, related to, yet categorically distinct from formalism in literary studies.
-The changing conditions of literary production necessitated a thorough reevaluation of textual primitives that give rise to letters, words, and pages.

 The structure of textual artifacts---from a simple leaflet to a novel in multiple volumes---has remained remarkably stable since the invention of movable type.
 One rarely finds a sentence that spans several paragraphs, for example.
 Nor would a contemporary reader expect to find pages of different length in the same tome.
 Long-standing historical conventions guide the production of printed text.
 Semantic and decorative units on a page exist within a strict hierarchy, so familiar to us as to become almost invisible.
-No serious academic book will be typeset in cursive font, for example.
+No book of serious non-fiction will be typeset in cursive font, for example.
 But unless something out of the ordinary attracts attention, the reader will tend to gloss the "inconsequential" details of formatting in favor of content.
 The material contexts of a well designed book fade from view during reading.

 For a few decades after the advent of magnetic storage media but before screen technology, the outward shape of the sign disappeared altogether.
 It is